andrecadete/typescript-aws-serverless-bootstrap/README.md

 You can setup a pipeline in CodePipelines.
     - Source step: to use this repository as source you'll probably have to use Custom Source Actions in CodePipelines.
 If you prefer to use Github "(Version 1)"/"(Version 2)" as Source, feel free to fork this repository into your own github account.
     - Build step: You can use the provided buildspec.yml in the stack folder (helloWorldExample/) and edit it as you wish.
 All it does is install npm dependencies, run `npm run build` and package it to S3 using SAM CLI.
 You need to pass the environment variable ARTIFACT_S3_BUCKET from CodePipelines to codebuild (or directly in CodeBuild) and ensure the Service Role used for CodeBuild has permissions to store the artifacts in that bucket.
     - Deploy step: You can simply use the exported artifact and deploy it using Cloudformation integration in CodePipelines.
-You must ensure the Role passed from CodePipelines to CloudFormation has enough permissions to deploy the Lambda functions and API Gateway (or any other services you add to the stack).
+You must ensure the Role passed from CodePipelines to CloudFormation has enough permissions to deploy/delete the Lambda functions, API Gateway and IAM Roles (create/delete, attach/detach) (or any other services you add to the stack).

 ### Notes
 - For CORS, a basic configuration is present in the example template.